Quendrique/FEUP-COMP/README.md

 ## Summary

+This project was developed for the Compilers course unit taught at FEUP; it aims to implement a Java-- (a subset of the Java language) compiler, capable of performing syntatic and semantic analysis as well as code generation.

 ## Syntatic analysis

 During syntatic analysis, the execution of the program is stopped immediately should an error be encountered, with the exception of while conditions.
 If an error is discovered in that context, a message containing all the necessary information to locate the error is displayed and the analysis carries on; this process repeats itself up to 10 times.
 If the limit is reached, then the execution is aborted.